 To improve vision and eye health by providing high-quality, cost-effective optometric and optical services across Europe.

-- To eliminate avoidable blindness and visual impairment in Europe.
+- To improve eye health and vision for all and eliminate avoidable blindness and visual impairment in Europe.

 - To create a harmonised professional and educational system for optometry and optics based on the European Diploma in Optometry and Optics.